-Much like a physical ecosystem, a cyber ecosystem is composed of those that interact with each other to form one functioning unit—only these ecosystems are linked to each other digitally rather than physically.
-Your organization sits at the core, while the entities surrounding it are your vendors, suppliers and other third parties.
+Much like a physical ecosystem, a cyber ecosystem is composed of entities that interact with each other to form one functioning unit—only these ecosystems are linked to each other digitally rather than physically.
+Your organization sits at the core, while the entities surrounding it are your vendors, suppliers, and other third parties.

 The Ripple Effect Within Your Cyber Ecosystem

-Consider the SolarWinds attack that spearheaded the shift in the conversation around third-party risk management (TPRM).
-Through one shared vendor, the cybercriminal group potentially accessed 85% of the US Fortune 500, all five branches of the military, hundreds of universities and colleges, and many more… and that’s just one supply chain attack.
+Consider the SolarWinds attack that fueled the shift in the conversation around third-party risk management (TPRM).
+Through one shared vendor, the cybercriminal group potentially accessed 85% of the U.S. Fortune 500, all five branches of the military, hundreds of universities and colleges, and many more… and that’s just one supply chain attack.

-Since the SolarWinds incident alone, we’ve recorded dozens of third-party data breaches.
+Since the SolarWinds incident, we’ve recorded dozens of major third-party data breaches each year.

-- By leveraging Accellion’s third-party transfer application, bad actors obtained patient health information (PHI), customer and stakeholder data, personally identifiable information (PII) and more from hundreds of organizations including Qualys, University of Miami Health, Flagstar Bank and more.
+- In 2021, bad actors leveraged Accellion’s third-party transfer application, obtaining patient health information (PHI), customer and stakeholder data, personally identifiable information (PII), and more from hundreds of organizations, including Shell, University of Miami Health, and Kroger.

 Growing Threats on Digital Supply Chains

 Threat landscapes continue to transform alongside their digital supply chains.
-Now sitting at the top of the digital “killchain”, ransomware attacks have become top-of-mind for organizations across the globe.
-In fact, 80% of CISOs at mid-sized organizations anticipate becoming a victim of a ransomware attack at least once within the next 12 months.
+Now sitting at the top of the digital “killchain,” ransomware attacks have become top-of-mind for organizations across the globe.

 How to Protect Your Cyber Ecosystem